-Additionally, EMM executed 20-year PPAs for wind facilities in-service as follows: with EDP Renewables for Waverly and Prairie Queen, with EDF Renewable Energy for Slate Creek, with NextEra Energy Resources for Osborn and Pratt, and with Enel Green Power, NA for Rock Creek.
+EMM executed 20-year PPAs for wind facilities currently in-service as follows: with EDP Renewables for Waverly and Prairie Queen; with EDF Renewable Energy for Slate Creek; with NextEra Energy Resources for Osborn, Pratt, and Ponderosa; and with Enel Green Power, NA for Rock Creek.
+The Ponderosa Wind Farm became commercially operational in 2020.
+Additionally, EMM executed a 20-year PPA with NRS/Ares for Expedition Wind.